 George Bartell Sr. was born in 1868 in Dickinson County, Kansas.
 He spent his early years on his family’s farm in Junction City, but even at an early age knew farming was not his calling.
 At age 14 he left the farm, went to Lincoln, Kansas, and began looking for work.
 Explained Bartell in an interview late in life: “A friend of mine advised me to enter the drug business when I was very young, and I got acquainted with the president at that time of the state pharmaceutical association and he took me under his wing” (Bartell Drugs: A Company History).
 Bartell’s mentor -- who owned a drugstore in Lincoln -- saw the young man’s potential and trained him well.
 By the time he was 17 Bartell was the assistant manager of the drugstore.
 At 18 he became a licensed pharmacist after completing a year’s apprenticeship.

 But like many in the late nineteenth century, Bartell was lured by the call of the West.
 In the summer of 1887 he moved to Seattle, where he did some occasional pharmacy work but was actually more active in real estate.
 In the late 1880s he briefly moved to Whidbey Island to recuperate from typhoid fever (which he believed he had contracted from Seattle’s water system), but soon returned to Seattle.
 Late in March 1890 he began part-time work at the Lake Washington Pharmacy at 2911 Jackson Street (later renumbered 2711 Jackson Street) in a then lightly developed area that later became the Leschi neighborhood of Seattle.
-He was soon hired full time.
+In June he was hired full time.
 Opportunity knocked when he learned that the pharmacy owner, Horace Hall, was more interested in his medical practice than his drugstore.
-Two weeks after starting the full-time job at the Lake Washington Pharmacy, Bartell bought the store for $3,000, most of which he had to borrow.
+Two weeks after starting full time at the Lake Washington Pharmacy, Bartell bought the store for $3,000, most of which he had to borrow.
 He remarked in a 1950 Seattle Times interview, "That first store might have had trouble, except that a cable car ran right by the door.
-Persons going to Lake Washington and back to Seattle had to go right by the door" ("Bartell To Celebrate 60th Year In Drug Business").
+Persons going to Lake Washington and back to Seattle had to go right by the door" ("Bartell to Celebrate ...").

 Bartell's First Drugstore